raspiblitz/raspiblitz-docs/docs/faq/faq.md

 ### How can I enforce UASP mode for my SSD controller?

 By default just tested & selected SSD encasings/controller are running enabled with UASP in RaspiBlitz.
 UASP brings a speed up for the SSD but also if not well supported by the SSD encasing/controller can lead to system halts.
-If you know for sure that your SSD encasing/controller is supporting UASP fully you can place a file called `uasp.force` on the sd card boot section after flashing the image with your laptop.
+If you know for sure that your SSD encasing/controller is supporting UASP fully you can place a file called `uasp.force` on the SD card boot section after flashing the image with your laptop.
 See details or report errors on issue [#2488](https://github.com/raspiblitz/raspiblitz/issues/2488)

 ### I am facing maintenance/emergency mode on boot.
 How do I fix it?

-This behavior is caused by either the software that flashes the RaspiBlitz image onto the sd card, or by a faulty sd-card.
-The only solution is to try switching the software/computer you use for flashing and/or trying another sd card.
+This behavior is caused by either the software that flashes the RaspiBlitz image onto the SD card, or by a faulty SD-card.
+The only solution is to try switching the software/computer you use for flashing and/or trying another SD card.

 See issues #3039, #1053 & #782